CodingLife1024/blog-content/studio-ghibli-films.md

 ## Spirited Away

 Like many others, this was my introduction to Studio Ghibli and its works.
-Released in 2001, its story of a young girl taking on a mission of saving her parents in a magical world proves to be a transformative journey for her and many others she encounters along the way.
+Released in 2001, its story of a young girl, Chihiro taking on a mission of saving her parents in a magical world proves to be a transformative journey for her and many others she encounters along the way.
+At the start of the movie, Chihoro is a typical 10 year old - fearful and dependent on her parents.
+To save her parents who have turned into pigs, she is takes a job at the bathhouse, which works as a metaphor for adult responsibilities.
+She rediscovers who she is and her identity, when she reclaims her name from Yubaba.
+She